spikedoanz/spikedoanz.github.io/content/me.md

-i'm a machine learning engineer/researcher specializing in formal methods. i worked at morph labs, where i built agent/rl infrastructre for the [trinity](https://www.morph.so/blog/trinity)/[gauss](https://www.math.inc/gauss) autoformazation projects. i've also worked at a neuroscience lab building tooling for radiologists in the browser, and synthetic data pipelines.
+i'm a machine learning engineer/researcher specializing in formal methods. i worked at morph labs, where i built agent/rl infrastructre for the [trinity](https://www.morph.so/blog/trinity)/[gauss](https://www.math.inc/gauss) autoformalization projects. i've also worked at a neuroscience lab building tooling for radiologists in the browser, and synthetic data pipelines.

 --------------------------------------------------------------------------------